 IPRH announces the third cycle of a three-year competition for Faculty Fellowships that support Training in Digital Methods for Humanists(TDMH), a pilot program funded by the Investment for Growth Initiative of the Offices of the Provost and the Vice Chancellor for Research.

 Information Session: September 18, 2019, Noon | IPRH Lecture Hall (4th Floor)

-This is a mid-career faculty development initiative akin to the LAS “study in a second discipline” program.
-It is designed to confront head-on the challenge of equipping humanities scholars with the digital tools, computational methods and technological expertise they need to catch up with or keep abreast of changes in scholarly research, teaching, publication and communication.
+This is a faculty development initiative akin to the LAS “study in a second discipline” program.
+It is designed to confront head-on the challenge of equipping humanities scholars with the digital tools, computational methods and technological expertise they need to explore or keep abreast of changes in scholarly research, teaching, publication and communication.

-The comparative absence of resources for hiring new faculty makes it challenging to refresh our research and teaching practice with new knowledge and expertise.
-We look, therefore, to campus experts to help humanities faculty (re-)train in digital humanities ways of knowing.
-In so doing, in the course of the program, we will enable a dozen faculty fellows to become proficient in digital methods.
+The comparative absence of resources for faculty makes it challenging to refresh our research and teaching practice with new knowledge and expertise.
+We look, therefore, to campus experts to help humanities faculty acquire digital humanities ways of knowing.
+In so doing, in the course of the program, we will enable a dozen faculty Fellows to become proficient in digital methods.
 They will, in turn, help to reshape research initiatives and teaching agendas in their units in relatively quick time.

-Through a competitive application process, three yearly cohorts of four FTE tenured or associate-level, or higher, specialized teaching faculty will be chosen to each receive a two-course release in order to audit two undergraduate or graduate courses already on offer on campus that will allow them to develop competencies in “digital humanities,” broadly conceived.
+Through a competitive application process, four FTE tenured or associate-level, or higher, specialized teaching faculty will be chosen to each receive a two-course release in order to participate in two undergraduate or graduate courses already on offer on campus that will allow them to develop competencies in “digital methods,” broadly conceived.
 The study may take place in any campus unit.

 TDMH Fellows will also: